The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 • Maximum 2-5% of portfolio per trade.
 No single 0DTE position should threaten your account.

 • Use defined-risk structures.
-Credit spreads, iron condors, butterflies — always know your max loss before entry.
+Debit Spreads, Debit Condors, Butterflies — always know your max loss before entry.

 • Set mechanical exit rules.
 Close at 50-75% of max profit.
-Cut losses at 2x credit received.
+Cut losses at 100% of debit paid.
 No discretionary holds.

 • Avoid event days without adjustment.
 FOMC, CPI, and NFP days have different volatility profiles.
 Widen strikes or reduce size.